 The Rev. Angela Herrera is on sabbatical until June 1, 2021.

-I am humanistic in the sense that I believe humans have the ultimate responsibility for what must be done in the world.
-I also draw much inspiration from Unitarian Universalism’s Judeo-Christian roots.
-I seek not just to think about God but to experience God: in relationship with other people, in prayer, in the arts and in nature.
+“I am humanistic in the sense that I believe humans have the ultimate responsibility for what must be done in the world,” she says.
+“I also draw inspiration from our Judeo-Christian roots.
+I want not just to think about God but to experience God: in relationship with other people, in prayer, in the arts and in nature.
 God as love, as yearning, as the stillness, peace, or power that can erupt into the world even when it seems least likely.
-I also accept that there are many paths to meaning and ultimacy, some very different from mine, and I honor those.
+I also accept that there are many paths to meaning and ultimacy, some very different from mine, and I honor those.”

 Angela holds a Master of Divinity degree from Harvard University.
 She has completed a chaplaincy internship at Brigham and Women’s Hospital in Boston, and a parish internship at First Parish in Concord, Massachusetts.
 She is the author of the Skinner House meditation manual, Reaching for the Sun, and co-creator of Lifting Our Voices: Readings in the Living Tradition.

 Angela and her husband Carlos have two grown children, and are a bilingual, bi-cultural family.
 When they are not at church, they can often be found biking, hiking, running, or putting green chile on things.